Song Joong-ki And Song Hye-kyo: Are They Destined For Love?

 ALSO READ: Actress Kim Tae-hee Celebrates Her Birthday Today With Husband Rain

-Here’s a round-up of SongSong Couple’s activities in the past few days.
+Here’s a round-up of SongSong couple’s activities in the past few days.

-Apparently, the fates and aspirations of the SongSong Couple seem to be intertwined.
+Apparently, the fates and aspirations of the SongSong couple seem to be intertwined.

 While the beautiful Song Hye-kyo adorned the glossy pages in the March edition of W, Song Joong-ki seems to be following in her footsteps.
 The handsome actor will be flaunting his new bold look for Elle Korea— possibly for the magazine’s April edition.